God and Christ

 THE ringing insistence of the Scriptures that there is only one God has been subtly undermined by the prevailing teaching concerning a “triune deity.”
 When we inquire into the relation of the three members of the “trinity” to one another, we are met by meaningless and incomprehensible, as well as unscriptural, phrases.
 As a rule, however, the explanation is evaded and shunned.
 It is evident that an honest inquiry is not desired, and always leads to heresy.
 But the Scriptures are written that we should know God and His Christ, and it is of utmost importance that we give to each the place assigned Him in Holy Writ.

 It has become the fashion to commence this subject by giving it various unscriptural names, and to frighten timid souls by warning them against any who deny these shibboleths.
 I am frank to say that I cannot subscribe to any statement not couched in the clear language of Scripture.
-Theological terms are not only too elastic, too indefinite, too enslaving, but they are an unintended slur on the Author of the Book, as though He could not pick the correct key words for His revelation.
+Theological terms are not only too elastic, too indefinite, and too enslaving, but they are an unintended slur on the Author of the Book, as though He could not pick the correct keywords for His revelation.
 For instance, why introduce the phrase “deity of Christ?”
 No one knows just what it means.
 I can honestly say that I believe in the deity of Christ, for God, and not man, was His Father.
 But I can also deny it if the phrase is stretched to mean that He is everything to God that God is to Him.

 We propose, therefore, to inquire into the relationships existing between the Son and the Father, as they are set forth in the Scriptures, apart from the confusing and corrupting phrases of theology.
 First, we will briefly set forth the points of likeness, and, later, the contrasts which exist between them.
-We shall compare our Lord with Deity and show that He is the Word and Image of God, so that we are justified in calling Him God.
+We shall compare our Lord with Deity and show that He is the Word and Image of God so that we are justified in calling Him God.
 We shall show that, in the sphere of the will, they are opposites, for God always insists on His will but Christ is subject to His God.
 God never does the will of Christ.
 The Son is always subservient to His Father.

 CHRIST COMPARED WITH DEITY

-The revelation of God comes to us through two of our senses, sight and sound.
+The revelation of God comes to us through two of our senses, sight, and sound.
 His message is received through our eyes or our ears.
-We listen to it read or we look into its pages.
+We listen to it read or we look at its pages.
 We hear it expounded or we study its exposition in written form.
 Christ is the living revelation of God.
 When He is seen and heard we behold and hear the absolute Deity Whom He represents.
 Our ears cannot perceive the inaudible.
 Our eyes cannot view the invisible.
 In Christ, as the Image of God and as the Word of God, we see His likeness and hear His sayings.

 The Scriptures definitely assure us that God is invisible and inaudible.
-This applies, of course, only to absolute Deity, not to those who are so called in a subordinate sense.
+This applies, of course, only to absolute Deity, not to those who are so-called in a subordinate sense.
 It certainly does not apply to the Son of God, for He is the Image of the invisible God (Col.1:15).
 Paul, in writing to Timothy, concerning his own gracious call, bursts out into a doxology, “Now to the King of the eons, the incorruptible, invisible, only wise God, be honor and glory for the eons of the eons!
 Amen!”
 (1 Tim.1:17).
 Moses, we are told, deemed the reproaches of Christ greater riches than the treasures of Egypt.
 By faith he left Egypt, not being afraid of the fury of the king, for he is staunch, as seeing the Invisible (Heb.11:26,27).
 There is no hint that this invisibility is due to human disability.
 It is true that human vision is very restricted.
 It covers only a small range.
 It is probable that some of the lower animals see more and further than humanity.
 Invisibility is one of the essentials of absolute Deity.
 He is spirit.
 He pervades the universe.
 The moment we seek to visualize Him we constrict and contract Him to human proportions and He loses the transcendence which is exclusive to the Absolute.
 We shall never see Him, in a literal sense.
 Like Moses, we shall see the Invisible, in a figurative sense.
 The means provided for this is Christ.
 God is absolutely invisible, not merely in relation to our present powers.
-This is important, if we wish to appreciate the part that Christ plays in His revelation.
+This is important if we wish to appreciate the part that Christ plays in His revelation.

 THE IMAGE OF GOD